Last updated August 16, 2021

 The AALL Spectrum Editorial Board is charged with identifying member content needs, and work with authors to help shape the content to ensure material is engaging and applicable to members.
 Content is provided by volunteer authors in the form of substantive articles.

 AALL Spectrum prefers a thorough, detailed proposal letter that fully outlines the article topic.
 Please view our editorial calendar to see which issue seems like a good fit.
-If you have any questions, pleas email Heather Haemker, AALL publications manager, with your article pitch, including a paragraph (no more than 50 words) describing the intended article topic and key points to be discussed.
+If you have any questions, pleas email Heather Haemker, AALL director of marketing & communications, with your article pitch, including a paragraph (no more than 50 words) describing the intended article topic and key points to be discussed.
 If you proposal is accepted, please observe AALL’s publishing guidelines, deadline, and word count (as stated below).

 CONDITIONS OF ACCEPTANCE

 AALL Spectrum reserves the right to determine if and when submitted material is published.
-Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL publications manager to discuss questions of intention and interpretation.
+Whenever possible, the author will be contacted by either the AALL Spectrum editorial director or AALL director of marketing & communications to discuss questions of intention and interpretation.
 All submissions will be edited for clarity, grammar, and length.
 AALL has final discretion for specific content, form, and style of all items published in the magazine.